 Kybella offers a non-surgical alternative to treating chin fat without a long recovery period or a trip to the hospital.
 With a series of injections, Kybella breaks down fat cells which are then reabsorbed into the body.
 The chemical component of Kybella is very similar to a naturally occurring substance in the body called deoxycholic acid.
 Treatment only takes approximately 20 minutes and is conveniently done in our offices located in and around the Pittsburgh area.

 The following will give you some additional information on Kybella.
-If you would like to schedule a consultation to talk about this procedure, please contact Sistine Plastic Surgery.
+If you would like to schedule a consultation to talk about this procedure or experience some of the best results in Kybella Pittsburgh has to offer its cosmetic patients, please contact Sistine Facial Plastic Surgery.

 Who is a good candidate for treatment?

-Dr. Paul Leong will determine if you are a good candidate for Kybella treatments during a consultation.
-Typically a healthy man or woman with a double chin deformity and good skin elasticity can be a great candidate.
+Dr. Paul Leong will determine if you are a good candidate for our Pittsburgh Kybella treatments during a consultation.
+Typically, a healthy man or woman with a double chin deformity and good skin elasticity can be a great candidate.
 It is important to note that Kybella only addresses the fat cells in the body and does not tighten the skin.
-A facelift OR neck lift maybe a good option for those who have loose, sagging skin after the removal of fat cells.
+A facelift or neck lift may be a good option for those who have loose, sagging skin after the removal of fat cells.

 What can I expect after treatment?

-You may be a little swollen or red at the injection sites.
+You may be a little swollen or red at the injection sites following Kybella treatment.
 Bruising and soreness is also possible.
 The number of injections depends on the severity of the fat located underneath the chin.
 In most cases, you can return to work the same day.

 How many treatments do I need?

 Each patient will be evaluated individually during their consultation.
-There is never a one size fits all treatment plan since everyone has different facial anatomies and areas of concern.
-Depending on the extend of your double chin deformity, you may benefit from having a total of 3-6 injection sessions approximately one month apart.
+There is never a one-size-fits-all treatment plan since everyone has different facial anatomies and areas of concern.
+Depending on the extent of your double chin deformity, you may benefit from having a total of 3 - 6 injection sessions approximately one month apart.